Being an entrepreneur is not just about starting a company.

 As an entrepreneur, you will need to find ways to scale your time and effort.
 Because you wear so many hats, you’ll often need to learn new things quickly, find ways to maximize your time, or rely on other people or technology to help get more done.

 Smart use of technology is immensely important for entrepreneurs, enabling them to find ways to reduce their workload and accomplish more every day.
-It can also be used as a resource for quickly learning new skills or gaining knowledge that you need to run your business.
+It can also be used as a resource for quickly learning new skills or gaining the knowledge that you need to run your business.

 Here are a few examples of how a savvy entrepreneur can use technology to simplify different parts of their business:

-- All-in-one time-and-money tracking like Harvest, Time Doctor or Freshbooks
+- All-in-one time-and-money tracking like Harvest, Time Doctor, or Freshbooks

 - Cloud storage and calendar software like Google’s G Suite